rachelambda/dbrainfuck/README.md

   * ... more to come!
 * Improve memory managment
 * Improve whitespace filtering
-* Create a vim syntax file for simplifying developing dbrainfuck (if you'd wamt to for whatever reason)
+* Create a vim syntax file for simplifying developing dbrainfuck (not that anyone is going to)